5 min read

-If there's one thing a cat owner dreads, it's getting their beloved pet into its carrier.
-Some felines dart under a heavy piece of furniture as soon as they catch a glimpse of their carrier.
+If there’s one thing a cat owner dreads, it’s getting their beloved pet into its carrier.
+Cat behavior can vary when it comes to their carriers—some felines dart under a heavy piece of furniture as soon as they catch a glimpse of their carrier.
 Others might have an easier time getting into the carrier—but then vocally express their hatred all the way to their destination.
-Either way, it can be an unpleasant experience for all parties, and forcing a cat into a carrier only creates more stress and increases the cat's negative associations.
+Either way, it can be an unpleasant experience for all parties, and forcing a cat into a pet carrier only creates more stress and increases the cat’s negative associations.

 Of course, it’s easier to train a kitten to like its carrier, but adult cat owners shouldn’t despair.
 With plenty of practice, gentle persistence, and positive reinforcement, getting a cat in a carrier becomes second nature.

-Vets generally recommend finding a carrier that's big enough for the cat to lie down or turn around, while still providing a snug and secure space.
-Also, top-loading cat carrier—even better if it has a second side-opening—can make removing a cat from the carrier, especially during cat wellness exams, smoother.
+If you’re wondering how to get a scared cat to the vet, vets generally recommend finding a carrier that’s big enough for the cat to lie down or turn around, while still providing a snug and secure space.
+Also, a top-loading cat carrier—especially one with a side-opening carrier door—can make removing a cat from the carrier smoother, especially during cat wellness exams, smoother.

-Whatever style you decide to use, the cat carrier should be held and moved steadily and evenly.
+Whatever style you decide to use, the cat carrier should be held and moved steadily and evenly to keep the cat calm and for pet safety.
 Holding it from a handle can make it swing too much!